graphology/graphology/docs/standard-library/dag.md

 Note that this function expects a valid DAG and even if passing a cyclic graph could work it could also very well lead to undefined behavior ranging from an infinite loop to overkill memory usage.

+Note finally that this function will also work with DAG forests (sets of disconnected DAGs living in the same graph instance).

 ```js
 import {willCreateCycle} from 'graphology-dag';
 // Alternatively, to load only the relevant code: